 The comparison also takes into account whether you’re a standard or low user, your metering set up (for example, whether your have an uncontrolled or controlled meter), and any prompt payment discounts available to you (have a read of the Guide to Bullsh*t Power Deals to find out what we really think about prompt payment discounts…).
 It doesn’t include any special or one-off plans that aren’t publicly available, additional discounts such as dual fuel, e-bills or extra direct debit discounts, or early termination fees for breaking fixed term contracts.

-In these above cases, we compare your Flick bill with the standard comparable published plan of the biggest electricity retailer in your area, based on information provided by Powerswitch.
+So when can’t we make an estimate using your previous retailer?
+If you’ve moved into a new property (because you don’t have a previous retailer at that address to compare to), if you were on a non-traditional plan from Powershop, Electric Kiwi or Globug, or if your previous retailer is no longer in business.
+Instead, we compare your Flick bill with the standard comparable published plan of the biggest electricity retailer in your area, based on information provided by Powerswitch.
 In the absence of specifics, we reckon this is the fairest way to provide you with guidance on how you’re doing with Flick.

 To estimate what you would have paid with your previous retailer, each week we take the number of units your household used that week and multiply this by the relevant rate from your comparable retailer based on the above approach.
 In doing this, we include all costs and GST.
 We then deduct your Flick bill for the same period from our calculation of what you would have paid, to calculate your estimated savings.

-If you’re personally tracking your savings from season to season, it’s worth noting that usage plays a heavy part in your total bill cost.
+If you’re personally tracking your savings from season to season, it’s worth noting that usage plays a big part in your total big cost.
 You might use a whole lot less power in a mild winter for example, compared with a very cold and long winter.
 Lifestyle factors, such as holidays, employment and family changes can also have a major impact on your usage patterns, so it’s important to factor kWh used into your calculations to truly compare one season’s bills with another, regardless of which power company you were with.

 What happens to my savings figure if I move properties?